Liminal Species in GeneralThis page is for the various species that appear in Daily Life with Monster Girl.

 Humanoids sharing traits with various mammals such as cats, dogs and rabbits.

 - Boobs of Steel: Minotaurs are by far the bustiest liminals in the series, averaging at a whopping Q cup.
-They're also the only ones with any visible musculature.
+They're also among the few types who often have visibly muscular builds.

 - Cat Folk: Werecats, Nekomimi, and sphinxes fall into this category.